 Melissa graduated with undergraduate degrees in Psychology & Social Behavior and Sociology from the University of California, Irvine and received a Masters in Social Work with a health care concentration from the University of Illinois, Urbana-Champaign.
-Melissa worked in oncology, hospice, and prenatal health eduction before transitioning into development and donor relations for Jewish non-profits, all the while exploring her passion for writing and social media.
-She spent two years learning in the batei midrash of Nishmat and Pardes in Jerusalem.
+Melissa worked in oncology, hospice, and prenatal health education before transitioning into development and donor relations for Jewish non-profits, all the while exploring her passion for writing and social media.
+Immediately before beginning her studies at Yeshivat Maharat she spent two years learning in the batei midrash of Nishmat and Pardes in Jerusalem.